Japanese battleship Yamato: Operation Ten-Go

 The second attack started just before 13:00.
 In a coordinated strike, dive bombers flew high overhead to begin their runs while torpedo bombers approached from all directions at just above sea level.
 Overwhelmed by the number of targets, the battleship's anti-aircraft guns were ineffective, and the Japanese tried desperate measures to break up the attack.
-Yamato's main guns were loaded with Beehive shells fused to explode one second after firing—a mere 1000 m from the ship—but these had little effect.
-Three or four torpedoes struck the battleship on the port side and one to starboard.
+Yamato's main guns were loaded with "beehive" shells fused to explode one second after firing – a mere 1000 m from the ship – but these had little effect.
+Three or four torpedoes struck the battleship on the port side, and one to starboard.
 Three hits, close together on the port side, are confirmed: one struck a fire room that had already been hit, one impacted a different fire room, and the third hit the hull adjacent to a damaged outboard engine room, increasing the water flow into that space and possibly flooding nearby locations.
 The fourth hit, unconfirmed, may have struck aft of the third; Garzke and Dulin believe this would explain the rapid flooding reported in that location.
 This attack left Yamato in a perilous position, listing ° to port.
 Counterflooding of all remaining starboard void spaces lessened this to 10°, but further correction would have required repairs or flooding the starboard engine and fire rooms.
-Although the battleship was not yet in danger of sinking, the list meant the main battery was unable to fire and her speed was limited to 18 knots.
+Although the battleship was not yet in danger of sinking, the list meant the main battery was unable to fire, and her speed was limited to 18 knots.

-The third and most damaging attack developed at about 13:40.
+The third and most damaging attack began around 13:40.
 At least four bombs hit the ship's superstructure and caused heavy casualties among her 25 mm anti-aircraft gun crews.
 Many near misses drove in her outer plating, compromising her defense against torpedoes.
 Most serious were four more torpedo impacts.
 Three exploded on the port side, increasing water flow into the port inner engine room and flooding yet another fire room and the steering gear room.
 With the auxiliary steering room already under water, the ship lost maneuverability and became stuck in a starboard turn.
 The fourth torpedo most likely hit the starboard outer engine room, which, along with three other rooms on the starboard side, was being counterflooded to reduce the port list.
 The torpedo strike accelerated the rate of flooding and trapped many crewmen.

 At 14:02, the order was belatedly given to abandon ship.
 By this time, Yamato's speed had dropped to 10 knots and her list was increasing.
-Fires raged out of control and alarms on the bridge warned of critical temperatures in the forward main battery magazines.
+Fires raged out of control, and alarms on the bridge warned of critical temperatures in the forward main battery magazines.
 Protocol called for flooding the magazines to prevent explosion, but the pumping stations had been knocked out.